More than $87,000 granted in 2019

 Ontario Student Nutrition Program – Learning to grow and harvest their own food

-The Maple Leaf Fund established by Harvey & Irma Beaty provided a grant to the Ontario Student Nutrition Program for garden grow towers for four schools in Oxford County.
+The Maple Leaf Community Fund in honour of Harvey & Irma Beaty provided a grant to the Ontario Student Nutrition Program for garden grow towers for four schools in Oxford County.
 Eager students learned about food literacy and nutrition, and developed life skills through experiential learning by planting, growing, and harvesting vegetables indoors using the towers.

 Strong Start – Inspiring young readers